Intervue/Data-structures-algorithms-for-interviews/README.md

 - question17.c (arrays), to be done after trees and linkedlist is done
 - question18.c (arrays), to be done after linkedlist is done
 - question19.c (arrays): to be done after trees is done
+- question20.c (arrays): to be done after hashing (approach 2 and 3)

 ## Note:
 **Questions statements are included in the file itself**